-- 35. In January each year National Gas Transmission will open a retainer window allowing Shipper Users to identify the quantity of capacity that they wish to exclude from substitution for specific ASEPs. - 36.
+- 35. In January each year National Grid will open a retainer window allowing Shipper Users to identify the quantity of capacity that they wish to exclude from substitution for specific ASEPs. - 36.
 The retainer window will be open for retainer requests to be submitted on two discrete business days from 8am to 5pm.
 There will be one business day between the two retainer bid days. - 37.
-No less than 28 days before the first day of the retainer window National Gas Transmission shall issue an invitation to Shipper Users to partake in the retainer window.
+No less than 28 days before the first day of the retainer window National Grid shall issue an invitation to Shipper Users to partake in the retainer window.
 This invitation shall specify, for each ASEP, the maximum available retainer quantity, being the maximum quantity for which retainers may be granted for each of years Y+4, Y+5 and Y+6, i.e. the quantity determined under paragraph 22. - 38.
-Retainers shall be requested via fax using a proforma provided by National Gas Transmission. - 39.
+Retainers shall be requested via fax using a proforma provided by National Grid. - 39.
 Retainer requests shall be considered as received.
-Requests cannot be removed or amended except where National Gas Transmission identifies a blatant error and such removal or amendment is agreed with the Shipper User before 5pm on the day the request is submitted.
-National Gas Transmission shall use reasonable endeavours to provide confirmation of receipt of a retainer request by no later than one hour after the relevant retainer window closes and, where practicable, by no later than one hour before the relevant retainer window closes. - 40.
+Requests cannot be removed or amended except where National Grid identifies a blatant error and such removal or amendment is agreed with the Shipper User before 5pm on the day the request is submitted.
+National Grid shall use reasonable endeavours to provide confirmation of receipt of a retainer request by no later than one hour after the relevant retainer window closes and, where practicable, by no later than one hour before the relevant retainer window closes. - 40.
 On the first day of the retainer window Shipper Users shall be able to take out retainers which, in aggregate, when added to the sold capacity shall not exceed the Maximum Available Capacity (see Diagram 1).
-Where Shipper Users request retainers for a greater quantity such requests shall be reduced (in the case of a single Shipper User request) or pro-rated (in the case of multiple Shipper User requests) in proportion to the quantities requested.
+Where Shipper Users request retainers for a greater quantity such requests shall be reduced (in the case of a for the retainer to have an impact.
+The date of signature of the PARCA is not relevant.
+The relevant aspect of the IP PARCA process is the project proposal.

-- 41. Retainer requests made on the second day of the retainer window shall be allocated up to a maximum quantity as determined in paragraph 40 minus the retainers granted on the first day. - 42.
+- single Shipper User request) or pro-rated (in the case of multiple Shipper User requests) in proportion to the quantities requested. - 41.
+Retainer requests made on the second day of the retainer window shall be allocated up to a maximum quantity as determined in paragraph 40 minus the retainers granted on the first day. - 42.
 Where reduction or pro-rating of retainer requests is required this will be carried out in the sequence Y+4 retainers, then Y+5 and finally Y+6. - 43.
 Retainers shall be rejected where they have no effect on the Substitutable Capacity; e.g. where Y+4 retainers plus previously sold capacity are equal to the Maximum Available Capacity the Substitutable Capacity will be zero.
 Hence any Y+5 and Y+6 retainers will have no effect and shall be rejected.